CIMSPA’s Plans for the Fitness Industry

 Can we expect to see changes as to how qualifications are structured?

 We don’t just take it as read that training providers are affiliated with a big organisation like City and Guilds.
 We look after the awarding bodies, but we’re going to make checks with the training provisions.
 We want to know if they are specifically qualified to deliver that training and if the training is delivered in a structure on which we’re all agreed.
 Face to face delivery will be mandatory and the structure of the qualification, the knowledge and skills gained and behaviours learned, have been written by the sector.
-It’s been agreed that qualification can’t delivered wholly online.
+It’s been agreed that qualification can’t be delivered wholly online.
 For example, qualifications might comprise 20% blended learning, 50% face to face, 20% case study and 10% final assessment.

 The assessment criteria will form the final piece of the jigsaw.
 It’s essential that candidates are challenged.
 Yes, it will be difficult, but it will also set fitness professionals apart and make them more employable.
 Employers will seek professionals with these qualifications, and when we get our public-facing piece right, the public will also see it.